-You may be given a survey to complete that will take 5 to 10 minutes.
+You will also be given a survey to complete that will take 5 to 10 minutes.
 The survey will ask you questions about your health and wellbeing.

 You will also be given a start date and time for your treatment.